 Phantom has now chalked up a supernatural 30 years in the West End – little surprise with a score packed full of Andrew Lloyd Webbers very best songs.
 It’s a combination of an outstanding score and unconventional love story that ensures the show will run and run.
-From the show’s many highlights, we’ve chosen this moment from the 2004 film version:
+From the show’s many highlights, we’ve chosen this moment from the Royal Albert Hall version:

 At the heart of Wicked is a simple and beautiful story of friendship triumphing over almost insurmountable odds.
 The show’s central character, Elphaba, much like Phantom, is treated as an outsider and demonised by the society she inhabits.
 For us, the moment that brings a lump to the throat is one of the show’s gentler moments shared, for good, between Elphaba and Glinda: